August 15, 2025

 Outdoor Testing Needs

 Outdoor testing focuses on particle pollution and smog.
-These kits measure PM2.5 particles from traffic and wildfire smoke.
-Canadian cities like Montreal and Ottawa need outdoor monitoring during summer smog season.
+These monitors measure PM2.5 from traffic and wildfire smoke.
+Canadian cities like Montreal and Ottawa need outdoor monitoring during summer smog season and wildfire-driven air-quality alerts.

 • Cost: $300+ for professional-grade